Certified Crane Operator Career Info

 The IUOE also provides various levels of certification through its Operating Engineers Certification Program (OECP).
 Applicants must pass written and skills tests to obtain certification.

 Acquiring a license and certification can broaden opportunities for those working in this field.
-Career opportunities await workers in construction, warehousing and manufacturing industries.
-According to the BLS, employment of crane and tower operators is projected to increase by 17% between 2012 and 2022 (www.bls.gov).
+Career opportunities await workers in construction, warehousing, and manufacturing industries.
+According to the U.S. Bureau of Labor Statistics, employment of construction equipment operators is projected to increase by 10% between 2014 and 2024.
 Many opportunities are expected to arise due to expansions in construction and increasing demands for cargo movers at ports.